A2Fais/hyb_phish_loop/Readme.md

-# Multi-Agent Cost-Aware Phishing Defense
+# Cost-Aware Phishing RL
-This repository contains a multi-agent system designed to analyze and defend against phishing attacks.
+This repository contains a system designed to analyze and defend against phishing attacks.
 The system leverages HTML content crawling, feature extraction, and dataset analysis to identify and mitigate phishing threats.

 ### Features
 HTML Content Crawling: Extracts and processes HTML content from URLs.